joanorePD/joanorePD/README.md

 # Hola a tothom, Hello everyone! 👋

 Welcome to my GitHub profile!
-I'm Joan, a passionate data science student from Barcelona with a love for reinforcement learning.
+I'm Joan, a passionate Data Science student from Barcelona with a love for reinforcement learning.
 Here's a bit about me in code and prose:

 ```python
 class Me: